-Supervisor Andrea Olivia Bailey is a native of St. Louis, Missouri living in Dumfries, Va.
-She is the only child of Mr. and Mrs. John Earl Pullman.
-She is a Christian woman who has been a military spouse for 23 years, a Christian leader and teacher for over 20 years, a corporate citizen for 20 years, a business owner for over10 years, a civic leader for over 40 years, and is now a caregiver for her mother since 2012.
+Supervisor Andrea Olivia Bailey is a native of St. Louis, Missouri and has lived in Prince William County since 1979.
+She is a Christian woman, leader and teacher, a 20 year corporate professional, a business owner for over 10 years, and a civic leader and community activist for over 40 years.
+In 2012, she became a caregiver for her mother.

-Understanding the value and power of education, Supervisor Bailey has a Bachelor of Science degree in Media Studies from Webster University and a Master of Science degree in Human Resource Management and Development from National-Louis University.
-She is also a 20-year veteran of the corporate private sector with business acumen in business development, operational management, customer service, and human resource management.
+Supervisor Bailey has a Bachelor of Science degree in Media Studies from Webster University and a Master of Science degree in Human Resource Management and Development from National-Louis University.

-In 2003, Supervisor Bailey decided to create her own small business in event planning.
-She is currently the owner of “Affairs Remembered, LLC.”
-A progressive and customer savvy event planning company that provides enchantment, style, and service for a diverse clientele in the areas of corporate workshops, women and men retreats, corporate parties, weekend escapes and Christian seminars.
-Over a 10-year period, the company has maintained a consistent increase in profits from within a 30 percent revenue base.
+In 2003, Supervisor Bailey took her experience and embarked on her dream of opening her own business “Affairs Remembered, LLC.”
+A progressive and customer savvy event planning company that provides enchantment, style, and service for a diverse clientele in the areas of corporate, Christian and secular workshops, seminars, retreats, and parties.

 Learn more at https://www.supervisorandreabailey.com/.